henok3878/Calculator/README.md

 # Calculator
-Calculator using HTML, CSS and JS.
+A simple calculator using HTML, CSS and JS.